asu-trans-ai-lab/grid2demand/README.md

 GRID2DEMAND: A tool for generating zone-to-zone travel demand based on grid cells or TAZs and gravity model

+> [!CAUTION]
-(You can find the latest grid2demand release (version 1.0.0 or later) and tutorials at https://github.com/xyluo25/grid2demand.
-We will synchronize updates soon.)
+> You can find the latest grid2demand release (version 1.0.0 or later) and tutorials at https://github.com/xyluo25/grid2demand.
+We will synchronize updates soon.

 -   [**Grid2demand**](#grid2demand)
     -   [**Code Examples**](#code-examples)